 Anemia is caused essentially through two basic pathways.
 Anemia is caused by either:

-a decrease in production of red blood cells or hemoglobin, or
+- a decrease in the production of red blood cells or hemoglobin, or

-an increase in loss or destruction of red blood cells.
+- an increase in the loss or destruction of red blood cells.

-If the MCV is low (less than 80), the anemia is categorized as microcytic anemia (low cell volume).
+- If the MCV is low (less than 80), the anemia is categorized as microcytic anemia (low red blood cell volume).

-If the MCV is in the normal range (80-100), it is called a normocytic anemia (normal cell volume).
+- If the MCV is in the normal range (80-100), it is called normocytic anemia (normal red blood cell volume).

-If the MCV is high, then it is called a macrocytic anemia (large cell volume).
+- If the MCV is high, then it is called macrocytic anemia (large red blood cell volume).

 Looking at each of the components of a complete blood count (CBC), especially the MCV, a physician can gather clues as to what could be the most common reason for anemia in each patient.